 ADA ADAT Scores (ADA Advanced Dental Admission Test) – ADAT Scores are not required for admission to Penn Dental Medicine Graduate Dental Education Programs.
 ADAT scores will be accepted if available through the ADEA PASS application when released by the ADA.

 Test of English as a Foreign Language (TOEFL) official score report is required for all international applicants (including native English speakers) who received their dental education from a non U.S./Canadian dental school.
 There is no waiver of this requirement.
 Official TOEFL scores can be submitted with the GDE Supplemental Application in a sealed envelope or directly from the ETS TOEFL agency.
 Scores may be submitted separately if you do not have them when you submit the GDE Supplemental Application.
 Penn Dental Medicine’s TOEFL Institution Code is 3143 and the Department Code is 38.
+Electronic submission is not available for Penn Dental Medicine.
 Although there is no minimum TOEFL score, serious consideration will be given to applicants with Internet-based test (IBT) scores of 90 and above.
 For information and registration materials, visit TOEFL website.

 Educational Credential Evaluators, Inc.